Johne103/WDI-Project2/README.md

 * Colour of country respresentation on map to change colour to indicate conquered country for each player.
 (COULD HAVE)
 * Option for two player game on seperate devices (COULD HAVE)
 * Timer for answering each question.
 (COULD HAVE)
 * Use a marvel comics API , maybe the user could choose a superhero to play (user a) and a villain (user b) so it'd be good vs. evil world domination.
-(COULLD HAVE)
+(COULD HAVE)
 * Saving game states to user profiles.
 (COULD HAVE)

 __WON'T HAVE Application Requirements (Out of Scope):__